FREE Sign Up to our Latest E-Tips from RADICA

 - When customers are at the store and decide to make a purchase, they can pay with extremely convenient in-store mobile POS systems.

-For example, the largest supermarket chain in the Netherlands (Albert Heijn) uses a loyalty card program that sends unique while automated weekly promotional emails and app inbox messages.
+For example, the largest supermarket chain in the Netherlands (Albert Heijn) uses a loyalty card program that sends unique and automated weekly promotional emails and app inbox messages.
 The frequency was established because most products in supermarkets are fast-moving in nature with a specific life-cycle.
 Their automation journey begins when a customer uses their membership card to make a purchase.
-The in-store POS system updates the customer’s purchase history, and this information is stored on an omni-channel solution that updates customer’s profiles.
 Every Monday morning, items from the purchase history identified to be near the end of their consumption cycle are inserted into an email campaign automatically.
 The email includes discounts for these products that are adjusted to their specific purchasing cycles, meaning that these deals are exclusively made for the customer and no one else has the same offers.
-This simple yet effective combination of automation with just-in-time offers heavily incentivised repeat purchase behaviour, which boosted their sales by 19% and also grew their data pool by 33% when millions of customers signed up and consented to sharing their data.

 Nike does an excellent job with keeping this balance.
 To establish uniformity, Nike associated their brand with a strong message of celebrating the struggle and hard effort of people doing sports.
 Whether you use the Nike Run Club app or see a Nike television ad, they all deliver the same message.
 At the same time, in order to maintain uniqueness across channels, they provide distinct experiences for their 2 main sales channels; physical stores and their official website.

 Nike identified that there was a growing trend of shopping online, but the majority of their sales were still from physical stores.
 If they didn’t develop a stronger online presence, they would be missing out on the largest growing market ever.
 In order to capture online consumers, NikeID was launched where customers could customise shoes exclusively on their website.
 Physical stores would remain the only channel for new official releases, while their online store would be the only channel to offer shoe customisation.
-Through the use of these channel-exclusive experience, Nike gives a clear reason for their customers to shop on the online store instead of going to physical stores.
-By offering different experiences through the same product (the shoes), the balance between channels has jumped Nike’s online sales record to the same level as their physical stores.
+Through the use of these channel-exclusive experience, Nike gives a clear reason for their customers to shop on the online store instead of going to physical stores. ical stores.

-Ultimately, creating a truly perfect omni-channel marketing strategy is never easy, but the long-term rewards for your business are plenty.
 If you feel that you may need help with improving your omni-channel marketing, it’s wise to look for help from experienced teams.
-There is no one single solution applicable to all, so it’s time to get started to find out which of these steps can help you best!
+There is no one single solution applicable to all, so it’s time to get started to find out which of these steps can help you to get the best result!

 Get ready to find a professional email marketing company in Hong kong?